AI Bias in Credit & Loan Processing: Is AI Biased When Assessing Credit Worthiness?

 These audits can help in refining the algorithms continuously, ensuring they remain unbiased over time and adapt to evolving data patterns and societal norms.
 Regular algorithmic audits and publishing algorithmic audits reports promote transparency and can build trust among users.

-Bias Detection Tools
+Bias and Fraud Detection Tools

 In addition to diverse data sets and algorithm audits, the deployment of specialized bias detection tools is a proactive measure to safeguard against biases in AI processes.